QM/EFP calculations using BioEFP and FlexEFP

 • topology file (.top)

-• binary file from molecular dynamics (.tpr)
+• binary run input file (.tpr)

 Workflow overview